en10dre/.dotfiles/README.md

 ## (Optional) Upgrade to latest version of Ubuntu
 To check the version of Ubuntu you are using run the command `cat etc/os-release`.
-You can also use "neofetch" but first you'll have install it first using the command `sudo apt install neofetch`, after installing type the `neofetch` command in the terminal.
+You can also use neofetch but first you'll have install it first using the command `sudo apt install neofetch`, after installing type the `neofetch` command in the terminal.